Chat With Us

 Talk to a fellow human.

-In a social engineering attack, a bad actor uses human interaction (social skills) to acquire information about an organization and/or its computer systems.
-Attackers often seem unassuming and respectable, often claiming to be a new employee (or one from another office), a service technician, or a member of the service-providing company and may even offer credentials to support that identity.
+In a social engineering attack, a bad actor uses human interaction (social skills) to acquire information about a company and/or its computer systems.
+Attackers often seem unassuming and respectable, often claiming to be a new employee, a service technician, or a member of the service-providing company and may even offer credentials to support that identity.

 If an attacker is not able to gather enough information from one source, he or she may contact another source within the same organization and utilize the information from the first source to establish credibility and continue to gather information to build an attack.